-As a leader, the nurse is a resource person who facilitates individuals and groups to make informed health care decisions, and helps clients initiate their own entry into the health care delivery system.
+As a leader resource person, the nurse is who facilitates individuals and groups to make informed health care decisions, and helps clients initiate their own entry into the health care delivery system.
 The nurse is responsible for defining and improvising standards and scope of nursing practice and its contribution to society.